-A few years ago, our client provided me with feedback about one of our software application developers: “He has more than three years of engineering experience; however, he is a junior developer.
-He knows it and that’s why he’s afraid to ask questions.
+A few years ago, our client provided me with feedback about one of our software application developers: “He has more than 3 years of engineering experience; however, he’s a Junior Developer.
+He knows it, and that’s why, he’s afraid to ask questions.
 He thinks that questions can make him appear less knowledgeable.
 The problem with this particular developer is that he doesn’t know what questions are senseless, and which are not.”
 Close to the mark!
 The client was right about the formative assessment of this particular engineer.
 Years spent in software development doesn’t necessarily make for a high-level developer.
-After that conversation, I’ve started to pay additional attention to the types of questions our developers were asking, while also taking into account the introvert / extrovert type of their personality.
-Still, the right inquiry means that the person understands what is going on and needs to confirm or find a solution.
+After that conversation, I’ve started to pay additional attention to the types of questions our developers were asking, while also taking into account the introvert/extrovert type of their personality.
+Still, the right inquiry means that the person understands what’s going on and needs to confirm or find a solution.

 There are a few reasons why some people don’t ask questions:

 - they don’t understand the importance of the answer;

 - they don’t want to interrupt or interfere;